Confidence in the local police

 - different probabilities of a respondent being selected based on different sized households

 - different response rates between different areas and age groups

 Read more about how weighting is used to make samples more representative of the population.

 The analysis By ethnicity and socio-economic group uses the National Statistics Socio-economic Classification.
 This categorises adults according to their occupational status.

 Suppression rules and disclosure control

-Estimates based on fewer than 50 respondents have been suppressed as they are less reliable.
+Estimates based on fewer than 50 respondents are not shown because they are not reliable.

 Estimates in the charts and tables are given to the nearest whole number.